The Manual Compliance Approach: What It Actually Involves

 - Real-time alerts prevent missed deadlines

-- HR/legal staff freed for strategic work
+- HR/legal staff freed for strategic work, such as DEI programs or talent acquisition strategy

 Risk Comparison